CharlesGodwin/pymagnum/README.md

 Source site is: https://github.com/CharlesGodwin/pymagnum.
 This site is currently private with access by request only.
 Contact the author for access.

-publishing systemThe package software is also being hosted on a test publishing system.
+The package software is also being hosted on a test publishing system.
 It will be migrated to the regular, public PyPi host when testing is complete.

 **This is untested software!
 It will not be publicly published until it has been tested with live equipment.
 Please report all success and failure to the author.
 Thank you.**